-The Town of Kingston included an historic resource chapter in the Master Plan in an effort to create a blueprint for future historic preservation activity in the town.
-The chapter attempts to provide a tool to help define community character and appearance, inform decisions around land-use policies and economic development and to educate the public about the overall importance of preserving Kingston's historical and cultural heritage.
+The Town of Kingston included this new chapter devoted to Historic and Cultural Resources in the current Master Plan in an effort to create a blueprint for future historic preservation activity.
+The chapter attempts to provide a tool to help define community character and appearance, inform decisions around land-use policies and economic development, and to educate the public about the overall importance of preserving Kingston's historical and cultural heritage.

-The conclusions and recommendations were developed as a result of analysis and interpretation of the data contained within the following chapter and from concerns raised by Kingston residents and landowners at several public listening sessions.
+The conclusions and recommendations were developed as a result of analysis and interpretation of the data contained within the following chapter and from concerns raised by Kingston residents and landowners at several public listening sessions and in the 1999 and 2016 Envision Kingston charettes.
 The main priorities are listed in the beginning to give the reader the opportunity to view the results without reading through the entire chapter.

 The representatives from the Kingston Planning Board, Heritage Commission (HC), Historic District Commission (HDC), Historical Museum Committee and members of the public have a strong desire to preserve and protect the Town's historical and cultural resources.
 These groups articulated the understanding that preserving these resources will enable Kingston to define the community's character, preserve its history and sense of place, revitalize the historic village center, reduce waste by investing in existing building stock and infrastructure, and create jobs.
-The Advisory Council on Historic Preservation has identified some of the community benefits of rehabilitating historic buildings including
+The Advisory Council on Historic Preservation has identified some of the community benefits of rehabilitating historic buildings including:

-"1) new business formed; 2) private investment stimulated; 3) tourism stimulated; 4) increased property values; 5) enhanced quality of life, sense of neighborhood and community pride; 6) new jobs created; 7) compatible land-use patterns; 8) increased property and sales taxes; 9) pockets of deterioration and poverty diluted."
+1) new business formed; 2) private investment stimulated; 3) tourism stimulated; 4) increased property values; 5) enhanced quality of life, sense of neighborhood and community pride; 6) new jobs created; 7) compatible land-use patterns; 8) increased property and sales taxes; 9) pockets of deterioration and poverty diluted.2

 A healthy downtown, and associated historic center, are vital for a community's economic well-being.
 Reinvestment in historic buildings reinforces the value of existing real estate assets.
+Preserving historic resources helps to protect what makes a community unique.
+Resources like the Kingston Common and surrounding historic architecture of the Kingston Plains3 create a one-of-a-kind central meeting place that is distinct to Kingston.

-&lt;sup>3 Donovan D. Rypkema, The Economics of Historic Preservation: A Community Leader's Guide (Washington, DC: National Trust for Historic Preservation, 1994), 15.
+2 Donovan D. Rypkema, The Economics of Historic Preservation: A Community Leader's Guide (Washington, DC: National Trust for Historic Preservation, 1994), 15.